valtimo-platform/valtimo-documentation/extending-valtimo/document/configuring-search-fields.md

 #### How to use

-The property `path` is a path that leads to the property you want to search on.
+The property `path` is a path to the property you want to search on.
 For searching in the document's JSON schema the `path` should have a prefix `doc:` and end with a jsonpath without `$.`.
 For example: